7.4.7 Standard vs. Alternate Eligibility Criteria

 - 5DHS, Division of Quality Assurance, approves nurse aide training programs that satisfy the standards outlined in Wis.
 Stat. ch.
 146 and Wis.
 Admin.
 Code ch.
 DHS 129.

-- 6DSPS regulates cosmetology, barbering, real estate, and substance abuse counselor schools.
+- 6DSPS regulates cosmetology, barbering, and real estate schools.

 - 8DWD-DET verifies pre-apprenticeship programs certified by the WI AAC with the WI DET Bureau of Apprenticeship Standards.